lkesteloot/unsong/unsong.md

 At the head of their train of invisible people, Deas opened the door.

 “Oh, what’s this?” said Dylan, sitting behind a desk wearing an outrageously large black wig.
 “My door seems to be opening of its own accord.
-I suppose I will just have to call for security and wait to be rescued like the poor little defenseless maiden that I…”
+I suppose I will just have to call for security and wait to be rescued like the poor little defenseless maiden that I...”

 As he started speaking he grabbed an AK-47 from under his desk, and halfway through the sentence he jerked it up and made shooting noises.
 “Pow!
 Pow!
 Pow!
 You’re all super dead!”